Last updated on May 2nd, 2018 at 04:50 pm

 Finding time to workout when you are a mom with small children can be difficult.
-Here are some strategies I use or know other moms use in order to manage their family and workout without all the guilt.
+Whether you are a stay-at-home mom, or one that works outside the home, here are some strategies I use or know other moms use in order to manage their family and workout without all the guilt.

 1. Wake up at 5:30 a.m. before the baby wakes up

 Working out before baby wakes up would be ideal, but I find this strategy difficult.
-I do wake up very early, but I enjoy this time blogging about working-out rather than doing the real thing.
+I do wake up very early, but I don’t enjoy working out on an empty stomach.
+Also, my entire household is up most mornings by 6:00 a.m.
+I just can’t roll out of bed any earlier.

 2. Workout at home while baby naps

-This worked well for me when I was at home during my baby’s first year.
-I would put my baby down for his morning nap, run to the basement to do my work out.
-On days when I was lucky, he would sleep long enough for me to shower too!
+This strategy works for me when I’m off on maternity leave.
+It worked when I had my first son, and it’s also working for my second.
+I put my baby down for his morning nap, run to the basement to do my work out.
+On days when I’. lucky, my baby sleeps long enough for me to shower too!
 I’m a morning person, so I enjoyed working out at this time the best.
-This is no longer possible now that I’m at work.

 3. After the kids are tucked in bed at night

-This is what I most often do nowadays, but I usually have less energy to do it at this time of day.
-I often start my workout with low enthusiasm and go through the motions.
+I usually have less energy to workout in a the end of the day.
+If I do workout in the evening, I often start with low enthusiasm and go through the motions.
 Before I know it, I’m am fully into the moment and enjoying (if that’s what you want to call it) my workout.

 4. Go to a gym that offers child care